 Other Regulatory Changes.
 From time to time, various jurisdictions make changes to the state or provincial licensing examination process that may make it more difficult for our sales representatives to obtain their life insurance licenses.
-Likewise, FINRA is restructuring its representative-level qualification examination program that marks a conceptual change from FINRA's current securities examination program.
-The new exam structure is scheduled to go into effect in October 2018.
-While the objective of the new program is to improve efficiencies, if the changes create barriers to entry that are not relevant to assessing an applicant's competence, the costs significantly increase, or the program is implemented without an adequate period, the restructured program could result in a decrease in the number of registrants obtaining their securities licenses in the United States.
-For more information, see "Risk Factors."
+For example, the insurance regulators in the Canadian provinces and territories implemented a new life insurance licensing examination program across Canada in January 2016.
+Changes such as these could decrease the ability of applicants to obtain their life insurance licenses.
+Likewise, FINRA has announced a restructuring of its representative-level qualification examination program that marks a conceptual change from FINRA's current securities examination program.
+FINRA has not announced a specific timeframe for the implementation of the new exam structure, but has targeted an effective date of January 2018.
+While the objective of the new program is to improve efficiencies, if the changes create barriers to entry that are not relevant to assessing an applicant's competence, the costs significantly increase, or the program is implemented without adequate transitions, the restructured program could result in a decrease in the number of registrants obtaining their securities licenses in the United States.
+For more information, see "Risk Factors" and "ITEM 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations."

 Regulation of Our Investment and Savings Products Business.
 PFS Investments is registered with, and regulated by, FINRA and the Securities and Exchange Commission ("SEC").
-It is subject to regulation by the Municipal Securities Rulemaking Board (the "MSRB") with respect to 529 plans, by the DOL with respect to certain retirement plans, and by state securities agencies.
+It is subject to regulation by the Municipal Securities Rulemaking Board (the "MSRB") with respect to 529 plans, by the Department of Labor ("DOL") with respect to certain retirement plans, and by state securities agencies.
 PFS Investments operates as an introducing broker-dealer and is registered in all 50 U.S. states and certain territories and with the SEC.
 As such, it performs a review of investment recommendations made by our representatives in the account opening process, in accordance with FINRA requirements, but it does not hold client accounts.
+U.S. client funds are held by the mutual fund in which such client funds are invested or by the annuity underwriters in the case of variable annuities.